 -Ultron to Steve Rogers, The Avengers: Age of Ultron (2015)

 Based on the presented cinematic material in the Captain America and Avengers movies, specifically the exploration of Steve’s return to society post-war, it appears that Steve is struggling with an identity crisis rooted in readjustment issues after returning from military service.
 Rather than meeting criteria for a diagnosis, Steve’s tendencies and behaviors represent varying mental health struggles stemming from a lack of identity and de-actualized sense of self: these struggles include symptoms of depression, but do not necessarily meet the criteria for a full clinical diagnosis.
+(It could also be argued that he meets criteria for a disorder not otherwise specified, or an adjustment disorder.
+Discussion to follow in Suggested Diagnosis).

 *Though it can be argued that Steve may have clinical depression, see the Counterargument section below for why I do not agree with diagnosing Cap with a depressive disorder.
 In addition, this inability to conclude a hard diagnosis is important in the field of mental health, because too easily can clinicians fall into the trap of looking for what they want to see, and unintentionally shaping a patient under the impression of a clear-cut diagnosis.
 (For more on this, see the Discussion section).